arthurbrenno/eightqueens-api/README.md

 *   Column checker

 <h2> TODO </h2>

+Things to do:

 *   Document some pieces of code
 *   Provide board places heuristic (not the most optimal solution, but it might be required)
+*   Change implementation by interfaces (more extensible)